Jet It Takes Flight to Canada - Private Aviation Disruptor Launches Canadian Company + Operations

 Gonzales goes on to say that Austin "is an exceptional talent with over 20 years of industry experience.
 He has earned and maintained an incredible reputation throughout Canada and the US and we are very fortunate to have him introducing Jet It to Canada."

 In speaking about Jet It Canada, Austin says, "Canadians are looking for an economical rate and access to business aviation for the entire day.
-They want a consistent experience at an expected price.
+They want consistency at an expected price.
 The rapid growth of Jet It in the United States proves that Jet It is providing private travelers with a higher quality of life and with Jet It Canada this smart and refined way to travel is available to Canadians."

 Jet It Canada has already begun sales and expects to have its first C-registered aircraft in operation in the coming months.
 "The extension of Jet It operations from the US to Canada, and this month marking the beginning of operations in Europe through sister company JetClub, is a game-changer.
 The ability to travel between countries and continents and have the comfort of a known quantity that provides consistent and reasonably affordable transportation with an industry-leading level of service is an unmatched value.
 I am truly excited to bring the many benefits of Jet It and JetClub to fellow Canadians," says Austin.